How to Become a Lawyer in Canada

 The first common-law Degree in Canada is the Juris Doctor or JD, which takes up to three years to complete.
 This is still an undergraduate degree even though you require a different undergraduate degree to gain admission to obtain this law degree.
 Other degrees after that will help you become a lawyer in Canada and work your way up.

 After you have obtained your law degree, you can apply for a Post-Graduation Work Permit Program (PGWPP).
-This will allow you to work in Canada, making it that much easier to get permanent residency.
-In addition, it will significantly benefit your application as it will show that you have lived in Canada and that you can look after yourself in a country that is not your own.
+This will allow you to work in Canada, making it much easier to get permanent residency.
+In addition, it will significantly benefit your application as it will show that you have lived in Canada and can look after yourself in a country that is not your own.

 Becoming a lawyer in Canada can seem challenging, but it is possible.
 Let us simplify your immigration process by assisting with your every need.
 With help from certified RCIC agents, your journey could be less complicated and simplified.